-If you or someone you know needs immediate help, is thinking of hurting themselves or is feeling suicidal, you need to reach out and talk to someone who’s trained to help right now.
+If you or someone you know needs immediate assistance, is struggling with their mental health, or is ging through a difficult time, it's important to reach out and talk to someone who’s trained to help right now.

 Free phone 0508 4 SPARX